joe-irving/defundclimatechaos/_banks/hsbc.md

     ## Can you triple your impact and share this with 3 people?
 facts:
   headline:
-  - stat: "£103B"
+  - stat: "£103 Billion"
     about: TO FOSSIL FUELS SINCE 2016
   quote:
     text: "$130bn to fossil fuel companies [since 2016] is a pretty stunning amount.
       I don’t think most of us know that.
 I don’t think I understood how involved HSBC is before reading that."
     by: Someone, 2019
   content: "# HSBC HAS LENT £103 BILLION TO FOSSIL FUELS SINCE 2016 \U0001F92C\n\nYup,
     HSBC are one of the worst out there.
 They’re giving billions to fossil fuel companies